gfrd/modern_egfrd/README.md

 ### Plans

-Some features planned to be added are; surfaces, interactions between membrane proteins and proteins in solution, model-entry frontend, simulations of polymers with multiple binding sites and states (fold reaction-rules to overcome combinatorial explosion of possible speciesType).
+Some features planned to be added are; migration of the surfaces / interactions code (not available yet), model-entry frontend, simulations of polymers with multiple binding sites and states (fold reaction-rules to overcome combinatorial explosion of possible speciesType).

+In addition to new features we are also working on improving the codebase; clean-up, commenting and documenting, unit-testing.
+Keeping up with compiler and library improvements, like using ISO C++17 mathematical special functions over of GSL.